hasura/learn-graphql/tutorials/frontend/angular-apollo/tutorial-site/content/introduction.md

 GraphQL is becoming the new way to use APIs in modern web and mobile apps.

-However, learning new things always takes time and without getting your hands dirty it’s very hard to understand the nuances of a new technology.
+However, learning new things always takes time and without getting your hands dirty it’s very hard to understand the nuances of  new technology.

 So, we put together a powerful and concise course that will introduce you to GraphQL and integrating GraphQL into your frontend stack, in the shortest amount of time possible.

 We will explore the fundamentals of GraphQL and the things that make GraphQL especially suitable for modern applications, like its realtime capabilities!
 The course is light on opinions so that once you grok the fundamentals you can go on to choose your favorite libraries, tools and tailor your workflow.

-## Key topics and takeways:
+## Key topics and takeaways:

 - GraphQL vs REST
 - GraphQL queries, mutations, subscriptions